jseto/real-time-update-todo/README.md

 ### User interface

 The main UI components are located in the ui-components folder.
-It is a standard master-detail pattern
+It is a standard master-detail pattern with TaskMaster and TaskDetail components.
+The TaskMaster component is a container for the TaskMaster and Redux actions interfaced with react-redux library.

+### Data

+Data is managed though a Redux store.
+There are defined two actions for adding a task and deleting a task.
+A third action is defined to retrieve data from the server.

+### Client side communications

+The communication with the server is done using sockets and is managed by the redux-saga middleware using generator functions to deal with asynchronous flows inherent to socket programming.

 ## Code Quality monitoring